Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Abstract

 \section{Abstract}

-A widely recognized difficulty in federated learning arises from the statistical heterogeneity among clients: local datasets often come from different but not entirely unrelated distributions, and personalization is, therefore, necessary to achieve optimal results from each individual's perspective.
-In this paper, we show how the excess risks of personalized federated learning with a smooth, strongly convex loss depend on data heterogeneity from a minimax point of view.
-Our analysis reveals a surprising \emph{theorem of the alternative} for personalized federated learning: there exists a threshold such that (a) if a certain measure of data heterogeneity is below this threshold, the \textsc{FedAvg} algorithm \citep{mcmahan2017communication} is minimax optimal; (b) when the measure of heterogeneity is above this threshold, then doing pure local training (i.e., clients solve empirical risk minimization problems on their local datasets without any communication) is minimax optimal.
-As an implication, our results show that the presumably difficult (infinite-dimensional) problem of adapting to client-wise heterogeneity can be reduced to a simple binary decision problem of choosing between the two baseline algorithms.
+A widely recognized difficulty in federated learning arises from the statistical heterogeneity among clients: local datasets often originate from distinct yet not entirely unrelated probability distributions, and personalization is, therefore, necessary to achieve optimal results from each individual's perspective.
+In this paper, we show how the excess risks of personalized federated learning using a smooth, strongly convex loss depend on data heterogeneity from a minimax point of view, with a focus on the \textsc{FedAvg} algorithm \citep{mcmahan2017communication} and pure local training (i.e., clients solve empirical risk minimization problems on their local datasets without any communication).
+Our main result reveals an \textit{approximate} alternative between these two baseline algorithms for federated learning: the former algorithm is minimax rate optimal over a collection of instances when data heterogeneity is small, whereas the latter is minimax rate optimal when data heterogeneity is large, and the threshold is sharp up to a constant.

+As an implication, our results show that from a worst-case point of view, a dichotomous strategy that makes a choice between the two baseline algorithms is rate-optimal.
+Another implication is that the popular \textsc{FedAvg} following by local fine tuning strategy is also minimax optimal under additional regularity conditions.
 Our analysis relies on a new notion of algorithmic stability that takes into account the nature of federated learning.

 \addtocontents{toc}{ }